JayVoigt/JavaMonopoly/documentation/pp3.md

 For example, it is not legal within official game rules for a player to end their turn if they have not rolled the dice; this also applies when rolling doubles.

+&nbsp;

+The six buttons in the center of the dialog allow the user to perform *optional* actions -- that is -- any actions that are not strictly required by the game rules.
+These include:
+- mortgaging properties
+- viewing owned properties
+- managing improvements
+- viewing statistics (not yet implemented)
+- trading with other players (not yet implemented)
+- forfeiting the game

 #### Animations and extra features

 Additionally, some spaces support animated assets that, when the mouse enters the space area, will replace the standard button appearance until the mouse exits.
 These spaces include: